Presented by the New Jersey and Pennsylvania-Delaware

 New Name change to the Affordable Housing Tax Credit program- plus other significant changes are now pending in both the Senate and the House of Representative which include:

-- New Student Status Exceptions for certain federal programs
+New Student Status Exceptions for certain federal programs • New Definition of Recapture because of Causality Loss;

 *Fees and reasonable expenses for the course are an approved project expense.

-Cancellation Policy: Registration fees will be refunded less a $50 processing charge if received in writing 10 business days to the seminar.
+Cancellation Policy: Registration fees will be refunded less a $50 processing charge if received in writing ten (10) business days prior to the seminar.
 Substitutions, but no refunds, can be made after that date.

 This seminar will cover the following: